PeriscopeData/redshift-udfs/README.md

     Actions:
       load    Loads UDFs into your database
-      drop    Removes UDFs into your database
+      drop    Removes UDFs from your database
       test    Runs UDF unit tests on your database print   Pretty-print SQL for making the UDFs